-Here’s another reading from my poetry collection “Night Song for Cigar-Box Banjo” (now also available as an Ebook) a piece with more conventional (that is, rhyming) form than usual for me – and a modern romantic take on some very old human themes.
+Here’s another reading from my poetry collection “Night Song for Cigar-Box Banjo” a piece with more conventional (that is, rhyming) form than usual for me – and a modern romantic take on some very old human themes.

 With so many things at once feeling undermined, so many crises and fears, it feels like we don’t talk about culture the way we used to – as a great and important quality for society in general.